Holly branches festooned in red berries together with ivy leaves were transformed into festive Christmas decorations when I was growing up in Ireland.

 Holly was revered because it was an evergreen and the druids believed it special because it helped to keep the earth beautiful when the other trees shed their leaves.
 Holly was considered a protective plant.

-A holly tree does not conduct lightening, so they were often grown beside homes for protection.
+A holly tree does not conduct lightening, so they were often grown beside homes as protection from lightning strikes.
+In Norse mythology it is associated with Thor, the God of Thunder.

 Holly was also said to have important spiritual attributes and the druids believed it could guard against witchcraft and evil.
 The Irish loved to decorate their doors and windows with holly believing its spikes could capture evil spirits and prevent them from entering the house.